-Table 3-15: ELRP A.1-BIP Ex Ante Impacts for 1-in-2 August Worst Day (MW)
+Table 3-14: ELRP A.1-BIP Ex Ante Impacts for 1-in-2 August Worst Day (MW)

-Group A.2 is designated for non-residential aggregators and only saw enrollments starting this year.
-Table 3-16 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
+Group A.2 is designated for non-residential aggregators.
+Table 3-15 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
 The tables reflect dispatchable demand reductions available from 4 pm to 9 pm under August worst day conditions for 1-in-2 weather conditions, which align with the planning conditions used for resource adequacy attribution.
 The ex post analysis showed no clear trend in percent load reductions relative to weather patterns so ex ante reductions are assumed to vary only as a function of the reference load.
 The static average percent reduction in each event hour is applied to this reference load.

-This load impact forecast reflects reductions observed during PY 2024 conditions.
-Enrollments are assumed to stay flat through the last year of ELRP approval in 2027.
+.
+Enrollments are assumed to grow in 2025 and then remain static through the last year of ELRP approval in 2027.